Comfort Keepers of Burton, MI Can Help You Develop an Incontinence Care Plan at Home

 - The National Association for Continence reports that over 50 percent of American seniors live with urinary or bowel incontinence and that many suffer from both.

 With so many people living with incontinence as part of their daily lives, you would think it would be a hot topic.
-You would also think more efforts were being made to develop an incontinence care plan at home that lets them cope with their incontinence.
+You would also think more efforts were being made to develop a plan at home that lets them cope with their incontinence.

 There Are Many Types of Incontinence